minisbett/ultimate-osu-server-switcher/docs/newreadme.md

 ```

 Please use a common used icon format (like png, jpg, ...) for the icon.\
 Other file formats are not supported.
+The minimum size is 256x256.

 The certificate must be encoded in Base64.
 The correct file extension is .cer.\
 If you need to convert your certificate, e.g. when you have the file extension .crt, follow [this tutorial](https://support.comodo.com/index.php?/Knowledgebase/Article/View/361/17/how-do-i-convert-crt-file-into-the-microsoft-cer-format).